top of page

 Conservation Effort and Protection Status

-The clouded leopard is included in CITES Appendix I and protected by national legislation across most of its range.
-Hunting is prohibited in Bangladesh, Cambodia, China, India, Malaysia, Myanmar, Nepal, Taiwan, Thailand, and Vietnam.
-Hunting is regulated in Laos, but it has no legal protection outside protected areas in Bhutan.
-It occurs in many protected areas.
+The Mainland clouded leopard is listed in CITES Appendix I and protected by national legislation across most of its range.
+Hunting is prohibited in Bangladesh, Cambodia, China, India, Malaysia, Myanmar, Nepal, Taiwan, Thailand, and Vietnam, while Lao PDR regulates hunting.
+Bhutan offers no legal protection outside protected areas.
+The species occurs in numerous protected areas throughout its range.

 Clouded leopard K Varma.jpg